The 7 best recipe apps in 2026 (tested and compared)

 Platforms: Web, iOS, Android, desktop (via Tauri).

 Worth it if: You import recipes from lots of different sources and want AI to do the heavy lifting.
+The best recipe app for people who collect recipes from everywhere.
 The free tier is generous enough to test everything before paying.

 2. Paprika